Boxing career of Manny Pacquiao: Pacquiao vs. Algieri

-Pacquiao faced undefeated WBO light-welterweight champion Chris Algieri in Macau on November 23, 2014, for Pacquiao's welterweight title.
+Pacquiao faced undefeated WBO light welterweight champion Chris Algieri in Macau on November 23, 2014, for Pacquiao's welterweight title.
 Pacquiao dominated the bout and scored six official knockdowns en route to a lopsided victory via unanimous decision 119–103, 119–103, and 120–102.

 Pacquiao vs. Mayweather

 Pacquiao fought Floyd Mayweather Jr. in Las Vegas at the MGM Grand Garden Arena on May 2, 2015.
 After years of tumultuous negotiations, the two finally met in the ring, Pacquiao with the intent to be the aggressor and Mayweather with the strategy of diffuse and counter.
 The fight went the distance and to the official judges' scorecards which read 118–110, 116–112, and 116–112 in favor of Mayweather.

 17 of the 19 reporters ringside for the bout scored in favour of Mayweather.

 Pacquiao said "I had a torn shoulder" as well as "I thought I won the fight.
 He's moving around.
 It's not easy to throw punches when he's moving around so much.
 It's not about size.
 Size doesn't matter.
 I fought bigger.
 I thought I caught him many more times than he caught me."

-In the end despite the criticism the Mayweather vs. Pacquiao match earned a record 4.4 million pay-per-view buys.
+In the end, the Mayweather vs. Pacquiao match earned a record 4.4 million pay-per-view buys.